d11wtq/dot-vim/README.md

 ### Mappings

-The leader key is ";".
+The leader key is `";"`.
 In practice I don't use leader commands much.

-**Ctrl-C**
+**Enter**

-In normal mode, Ctrl-C clears any highlighted searches, if any are displayed, before actually executing the usual Ctrl-C (i.e. it's overloaded, not masked).
+In normal mode, clears any highlighted searches, if any are displayed, before actually sending Enter (i.e. it's overloaded, not masked).

-In insert mode, Ctrl-C acts like the Escape key.
-In some terminals Vim waits a second or so when pressing Escape.
-Using Ctrl-C has an instant effect.

 **Ctrl-O (Visual Block)**